| || |

 The City’s Environmental Utilities Department and the Saxton Family Foundation are currently working with local grocery and home improvement stores to place household battery drop-off tubes at store entrances.
 The drop-off tubes are designed to safely hold dead household batteries and will be emptied and maintained by city staff.
 The emphasis of our new battery disposal program is to make complying with the new state regulations easy and convenient for our residents by placing these drop-off tubes in the businesses where our residents shop.

 More battery drop-off locations will be added over the next few months as stores begin to participate in the program.
-Locations will be posted in upcoming editions of the EU Today newsletter and on this web page.

 The following locations now have battery drop-off tubes:

 Bel Air Supermarket located at 1039 Sunrise Ave., Roseville

 Wal-Mart located at 1400 Lead Hill Rd., Roseville

 Bel-Air Supermarket located at 4008 Foothills Blvd., Roseville

 Savemart Supermarket located at 5060 Foothills Blvd., Roseville

 Ace Hardware located at 108-A Harding Blvd., Roseville

 Radio Shack located at 1921 Douglas Blvd. #104., Roseville

 Winco Foods located at 10151 Fairway Dr., Roseville